 Often, these enablers believe their actions are helping the addict, and are unaware that they’re being manipulated.

 When these manipulative patterns are uncovered, it can then be a very discouraging challenge learning to engage with an addict instead of enabling their illness.

-2. Transportation – lending a vehicle to a friend, or perhaps even purchasing a car for a child, struggling with addiction allows that person a greater freedom and mobility to meet their supplier or get to a liquor store.
-Instead, gently let them know that the only ride they’re allowed is to a treatment center or to meet with an addiction specialist.
+Lending a vehicle to a friend, or perhaps even purchasing a car for a child struggling with addiction allows that person a greater freedom and mobility to meet their supplier or get to a liquor store.

 Offer all the Love and Support possible, engage with them, and try to help them get clean and sober.
 Enabling sobriety is the one time it’s okay to give in.